asavoulides/Pokernow-HUD-New-CLI-/README.md

 **Cbet**: How often the player bets the flop, given they were the preflop aggressor.
 Applies to multiway pots, which may skew results.
 If a player donks into the aggressor, the cbet stat will not be affected for that hand

 **Fold to Cbet**: How often the player folds to a cbet.
 Applies to multiway pots, which may skew results.
 If a player raises the cbet, the fold to cbet stat is not affected for that hand

+# Usage
+Update Logs with Log files from Pokernow game (download logs) Use the --path argument when executing code, or update the default path in the main function.